 This Ability allows a character to use his or her Special Attack multiple times in a round if that character has multiple attacks - one extra use per round each time it is assigned, in addition to the first regular use.
-Normally, a Special Attack can only be used once each round (see page 42).
+Normally, a Special Attack can only be used once each round (see page 62).
 The second attack would be made using the characters second Base Attack Bonus, the third using the third Base Attack Bonus, and the fourth using the fourth Base Attack Bonus.
-For example, if a character had a Base Attack or she would make three Weapon Attacks at +17/+12/+7.
+For example, if a character had a Base Attack of +17/+12/+7 and had this Ability twice, he or she would make three Weapon Attacks at +17/+12/+7.
 If he or she only had it once, the character would be able to attack twice at +17/+12.

-• Homing
+Homing

 The attack or weapon fires a projectile or energy bolt that can track and follow its target.
 The character receives a +4 bonus to his or her attack roll, and if the attack misses or the target successfully defends, the weapon will return to try again (only one more time) in the next combat round.
-A Homing attack is vulnerable to Sensory Block, however (page 41).
+A Homing attack is vulnerable to Sensory Block, however (page 60).
 In a setting where electronic Sensory Block is not common (such as ancient Japan), Homing counts as two Abilities.